• News

 aging venison

 I then add new ice onto the meat.
-Make sure you fill it up to the top, but still be able to close the lid.
+Make sure you fill it up to the top but can still close the lid.
 I repeat this process for seven to 10 days, and only then am I ready to process the deer meat.

 Keep in mind that the outside of the meat may whiten some.
 Don’t be alarmed.
 I assure you that the inside is perfectly fine…and tender, and properly aged.